 If on the other hand, you are in a group of happy people, you can’t help but start to smile.

 It makes sense then to surround yourself with happy people if you want your own level of happiness to increase.

 Does this mean that you should shut all people who aren’t super happy out of your life?
 Of course not.

-It would be horrible if we avoided loved ones during though times.
+It would be horrible if we avoided loved ones during tough times.

 Instead, what I suggest is that you take note of who the happy people in your life are.

-Who are your cheerleaders that will cheer you on no matter what and who will put a smile on your face anytime you spend time with them?
+Who are the cheerleaders that will cheer you on no matter what and who will put a smile on your face anytime you spend time with them?

 Take note of those positive people, be their friends, family, or even just acquaintances.
 Build a support system of happy people that you can turn to when you’re feeling down.

 Along the same lines, you want to be careful about the negative and sad people around you and how they affect your own mood.